sjrct/tlsl/README.md

 Types
 -----
- * nil
+* **nil**
   This type represents the absence of value.
 All unset values are equivalent to nil, and all values set to nil are equivalent to unset values.
- * type
+* **type**
   An integer type that enumerates all of the types of the language.
 Can be equal to any of the types listed here.
- * int
+* **int**
-    Normal equivalent to C's `long` type.
+  Normally equivalent to C's `long` type.
 This is set in `tl/config.h`, if one wishes to change that.
- * float
+* **float**
-    Normal equivalent to C's `double` type.
+  Normally equivalent to C's `double` type.
 This is set in `tl/config.h`, if one wishes to change that.
- * string
+* **string**
   A string type.
 The characters of the string are of C's `char` type.
- * list
+* **list**
    A car-cdr style linked list.
- * function
+* **function**
    A function.
- * table
+* **table**
    A key-value pair based table.
 The table is stored as a binary tree.
 All types can be stored as a key or value, though setting a key equal to nil it equivalent to deleting it, and trying to access an unset key will return nil.